Guests with disabilities who are unable to tolerate long lines may be eligible to return to an attraction at a later time.

 Learn more about the accessibility features and services available to Guests with disabilities who are staying at a Disneyland Resort hotel.

-Trained service animals are welcome in most locations throughout the Disneyland Resort; however, all service animals must remain on a leash or harness at all times.
+Trained service animals are welcome in most locations throughout the Disneyland Resort; however, all service animals should remain on a leash or harness at all times.
 Learn more about service animals at the Disneyland Resort.

 Should you or any member of your party have a photosensitivity or seizure disorder, we recommend that you check with your personal physician for specific instructions before visiting the Disneyland Resort.